 We stop for quick photos of a Muslim Cemetery, a little better maintained than most I have seen.
 The monuments are varied, some with photos.
 But the cemetery itself, while large, is mostly rocks and weeds.
 After a year, families see no reason to continue to care for or visit so cemeteries and stones are ill-kept.
 Most of these cemeteries are a product of Soviet times; today’s Muslim does not mark or identify their loved ones’ grave site.

 We revisit the “felt lady” to use her toilets.
-She is a successful example of the Community Based Tourism.
+She is a successful example of Community Based Tourism.
 Someone in the group purchased for 500 Som the piece she created during our last stop.
 It appears most things can be purchased for under 500 Som.
 That is about $6.

-After lunch at the home of a local who discovered CBT a handy retirement income, we stop at Burana Tower and Archaeological Museum, located on the site of the lost city of Balasagun, a 10th century caravan town.
-Temperatures are hotter and sun is blasting.
+After lunch at the home of a local who discovered CBT as a handy retirement income, we stop at Burana Tower and Archaeological Museum, located on the site of the lost city of Balasagun, a 10th century caravan town.
+Temperatures are hot and sun is blasting.
 Sticking up some 82 feet above the valley floor and backdropped by mountains and snow-covered peaks, this minaret is a leftover from Karakhanid Khanate which ruled these lands in the 9th century.
 No, it was not the tears of a grieving father which destroyed the top of the tower.
 Made of bricks, the tower has suffered earthquakes and time, reducing its original height by about 65 feet.
 Leaning and unstable, it is surrounded by ancient mausoleums, grave stones and interesting little-known stone “moai” type statues called balbals.
 I pass up climbing the steep internal winding stairway to the top.
 The small museum contains artifacts found in the region.

 We arrive in Bishkek, Kyrgyzstan’s big capital of 750,000 people.
 Traffic is awful!
 At its best it makes Los Angeles rush hour driving a piece of cake.

 And food in Kyrgyzstan?
 In general it is more than plentiful, tasty and well prepared.
 We are usually given 2-3 types of salads, huge main dishes involving rice, potatoes and meat, usually chicken.
 Dessert follows, many times cake.
-And there is lots of bread, potato breads and delicious jams.
+And there is lots of bread and delicious jams.
 Serving is another thing altogether.
 Don’t expect serving spoons even in a time of Covid.
 Not all restaurants serve alcohol.

 We overnight at the Golden Dragon Hotel, a characterless semi-modern abode, just down from the Baths of Aphrodite (possible massage parlor?) and close to a couple Korean restaurants.
 Gang Nam Restaurant is just across from the entrance.
 In fact, the Golden Dragon is also Korean owned, which explains the gas masks in every room.
-Masks are there because of a Korean requirement – they fear that North Korea will drop “the bomb!”
-So mask gives South Koreans time for….?
+Masks are there because of a Korean requirement – they fear that North Korea will drop “the bomb!” so mask gives South Koreans time for….?

 Morning temperatures are cool.
 We drive the short distance to Ata Beyit Memorial Park, or “Grave of our Father’s.”
 Built in 2000, the site memorializes the village’s intelligentsia who were rounded up and shot in mass by the Soviets and dumped in a mass grave here during Stalin’s 1938 Great Purge.
 The victims were not discovered until 1991 when the daughter of the guard here disclosed her father’s secret, one that in fear of the KGB he took to his grave, but not before disclosing the location of the mass burial to his daughter.
 She revealed his secret and on 30 August 1991, a state sponsored mourning ceremony for the victims was held.
 The following day, the independence and sovereignty of Kyrgyzstan was proclaimed.
 The bodies were dug up, many of them DNA identified, and collectively reinterred.
 A memorial plaque has the engraved names all 137 victims.